GRAPHIC-Seismograph: Brexit-sensitive financial prices in critical week

 Two respondents predicted parity with the dollar.

-Recent sterling gains rippled into derivatives markets, with one-month risk reversals - a ratio of bullish to bearish bets on sterling - flipping into positive territory for the first time this year and indicating a washout of negative bets.
-It’s been positive only three times since the 2016 vote.
+Recent sterling gains rippled into derivatives markets, with one-month risk reversals — a ratio of bullish to bearish bets on sterling — flipping into positive territory for the first time this year and indicating a washout of negative bets.
+It has been positive only three times since the 2016 vote.

 The index, compiled by JPMorgan and tracking about 30 stocks that make all or most of their revenue in the UK, soared almost 8% for its best day since the grouping was created nearly three years ago.
 House builders such as Persimmon and Barrett, as well as domestic banks Lloyds and Royal Bank of Scotland, drove the rally.